Bernie Sanders’ Notion Of ‘Washington Post’ Media Bias Called A ‘Conspiracy Theory’ By Editor Marty Baron

 Bernie Sanders took aim at The Washington Post on Monday, criticizing its coverage of his presidential run, but the newspaper isn’t taking the insult lying down.
-Editor Marty Baron responded to the Senator’s accusations, calling Senator’s attacks a “conspiracy theory.”
+Editor Marty Baron responded to the senator’s accusations, calling his attacks a “conspiracy theory.”

 According to CNN, the independent senator from Vermont was speaking in Wolfeboro, New Hampshire as part of a two-day pass through the state to promote his presidential bid.
 While talking to the audience, he suggested that The Post didn’t run positive articles about him because he is critical of Amazon.
 Both companies are owned by Jeff Bezos, suggesting that Bezos had ordered the paper to run critical stories about Sanders in retaliation.